phetsims/collision-lab/doc/model.md

 Perfectly inelastic collisions are disabled for the _Explore 2D_ screen by design.
 However, perfectly inelastic collisions are enabled in the _Inelastic_ screen.

 In the _Inelastic_ screen, there are two types of perfectly inelastic collisions: stick vs slip.
-Perfectly inelastic collisions that "'"slip"'" follow the standard collision-response algorithm, where the component of velocity along the line of contact (see [Impact Particles](http://web.mst.edu/~reflori/be150/Dyn%20Lecture%20Videos/Impact%20Particles%201/Impact%20Particles%201.pdf)) is exactly equal before and after the collision.
+Perfectly inelastic collisions that "slip" follow the standard collision-response algorithm, where the component of velocity along the line of contact (see [Impact Particles](http://web.mst.edu/~reflori/be150/Dyn%20Lecture%20Videos/Impact%20Particles%201/Impact%20Particles%201.pdf)) is exactly equal before and after the collision.
 Perfectly inelastic collisions that "stick", as described above, results in a rotation of Balls.